SAP-samples/codejam-cap-llm/exercises/03-create-connection-configuration/README.md

 Before you execute the command below, make sure to open a new Terminal and run the Cloud Foundry login:

-👉 Open a new terminal if not already open.
+👉 Open a new terminal if **not already** open.

+👉 Make sure you are in the root of the CAP project before continuing: **/codejam-cap-llm/project/job-posting-service**.

 👉 Log into SAP BTP using the Cloud Foundry CLI:

-> NOTE: If you are part of the SAP Surge event use the `https://api.cf.eu10.hana.ondemand.com` endpoint instead of the one listed below.

 ```bash
 cf login -a https://api.cf.us10.hana.ondemand.com